NnamdiCode/Datadextoken/replit.md

 - Base fee of 0.005 IRYS testnet tokens charged for every token created
 - Token ID is the token name, contract address is actual Irys blockchain address

-### Trading System
+### Trading System (Uniswap-like AMM)
-- Automated Market Maker (AMM) for token-to-token swaps
+- Automated Market Maker using x*y=k constant product formula
 - Real-time price charts with dynamic token price data
 - Searchable token marketplace with filtering capabilities
 - Only last 100 tokens shown in selection dropdown, others searchable
 - Users can search and exchange any tokens with their own tokens
-- Dynamic pricing based on supply and demand market forces
-- Liquidity pools for improved trading efficiency
+- Liquidity pools with 0.3% trading fee (like Uniswap)
 - Slippage protection and transaction fee estimation
+- Smart contract deployed on Irys VM for decentralized trading
+- Pool reserves automatically updated after each trade

 ### Wallet Management
 - Web3 wallet connection with account management